 After World War II, wine exports to Britain resumed.
 To capture more of the British market the Wine Board opened the Australian Wine Centre in Soho, London, in 1960.
 Wine was still not one of Australia’s major exports; in 1974-5 when production reached over 36O million litres only 6.5 million litres were exported valued at $5.3 million.

 Margaret Fulton, then working at advertising agency J. Walter Thompson, joined the weekly women’s magazine Woman’s Day as food editor and began to introduce Australians to a wider world of cookery.
 She remained at Woman’s Day for 19 years, before moving to the Murdoch-owned New Idea.
 She was to become Australia’s leading cooking pundit, being awarded an OAM (Medal of the Order of Australia) in 1983 and named an Australian Living National Treasure by the National Trust.
 Margaret Fulton published her autobiography in 1999.
+She died in July 2019.
 More

 Fanny’s restaurant was opened by Gloria and Blyth Staley in Lonsdale Street, Melbourne, on the site of a Greek café.
 It eventually closed in 1993.
 It was a classic, formal, European restaurant beloved by Melbourne’s upper crust.
 Gloria Staley, though not a chef, devised the menus.
 Fanny’s was influential and many of the waiters and chefs went on to make their mark in other restaurants.
 More